sjstretton/screwed/02-ProgressAndProblems.md

 Chapter 11 considers the financial system.

-Chapter 12 deals with Climate change and other environmental issues, which threaten the future of our living planet.
+Chapter 12 deals with climate change and other environmental issues, which threaten the future of our living planet.

-Chapters 13 contain our proposals and our quantitative modelling of them.
-Chapter 14 Concludes the book with a call to action
+Chapters 13 contains our proposals.

+Chapter 14 concludes the book with a call-to-action.

+So let's take our tour of the desert islands to see some of the economic effects we have introduced in action.